JackEmond/Productivity-TImer-Android/README.md

 # Productivity Timer
-An Android application for managing your producitivty.
+An Android application for managing your productivity.